marinaserranomontes/annotation-widget/README.md

 AnnotationVideoRenderer renderer = new AnnotationVideoRenderer(this);
 ```

 You can then attach this to a publisher/subscriber using the `setRenderer(...)` method.
-Please note, you have to set the new renderer before to start publishing/subscribing.
+Please note, you have to set the new renderer before to start publishing/subscribing and before to attach the view.

 ```java
     ....